kinecosystem/kin-sdk-node/README.md

             memoText: 'tx memo',
             channel: channel
         })
-        //use the builder to submit the transaction to the blockchain .then(builder => account.submitTransaction(builder))
+        //Use the builder to submit the transaction to the blockchain .then(builder => account.submitTransaction(builder))
     )
-        // the Promise inside acquireChannel function can be chained directly from acquireChannel .then(transactionId => console.log(transactionId));
+        // The Promise inside acquireChannel function can be chained directly from acquireChannel.
+        .then(transactionId => console.log(transactionId));
 ```
 Note: A channel is a resource that has to be released after use.
 You should use channels only within the above function.
 In that case, the SDK will release the channel back to the channels pool, so it will be available for later use.